SANS.edu Success Stories

 At the intersection of curriculum and career is the National Cyber League (NCL).
 And for students looking to enter the profession and HR professionals seeking talented new hires, NCL competitions are a big deal.
 If you follow the NCL tournaments, the name Jesse LaGrew may sound familiar.
 Jesse, along with six team members, represented SANS.edu in the spring 2023 NCL Competition, earning first place in the Experienced Students bracket and outscoring more than 300 teams.
 Jesse and crew demonstrated they are a force to be reckoned with in the world of tech vulnerabilities, threats, and attacks.

-NOTE: Since this profile was published, Jesse was promoted to the position of Interim Chief Information Security Officer at Madison College.
+NOTE: Since this profile was published, Jesse was promoted to the position of Chief Information Security Officer at Madison College.

 "I didn't just want a bachelor's degree; I wanted to strengthen my skillset to become a better employee and advance in my career.
 I wanted to gain knowledge that I could use right away on the job.
 SANS.edu did all of that and more."